istio/istio.io/content/en/docs/reference/config/analysis/ist0144/index.md

 ## How to resolve

-Because the User ID (UID) `1337` is reserved for the sidecar proxy, you can use a different User ID (UID) eg: `1338` for your workload.
+Because the User ID (UID) `1337` is reserved for the sidecar proxy, you can use a different User ID (UID) such as `1338` for your workload.

 {{< text yaml >}}
 apiVersion: apps/v1